8 Unique Things to Do in Valparaíso, Chile — A Local's Guide

 The best way to start exploring Valparaíso, such an intricate and amazing city, is on foot.
 Then, with so much to learn, a walking tour is your way to go, where a local expert — a friendly and knowledgeable guide — will help you navigate through hidden alleys, vibrant street art, scenic lookouts, secret spots, and the nuances of Valparaíso.

-3. Get fresh seafood at Caleta Portales wet market
+3. Get Fresh Seafood at Caleta Portales Wet Market

 Sea lions and seagulls fishing by the pier at Caleta Portales Wet Market in Valparaíso, Chile